baites/pseudocode.js/README.md

 };
 ```
 ## Author
-Tate Tian ([@tatetian](https://github.com/tatetian)) creates pseudocode.js.
-Any
+Victor Bazterra ([@baites](https://github.com/baites)) fork from pseudocde
+project by Tate Tian ([@tatetian](https://github.com/tatetian)).
+I have done
+only minimal changes, dependency updates and minor bug fixes.

-suggestions and bug reports are welcome.
+Any suggestions and bug reports are welcome.

 ## Acknowledgement
+Thanks Tate Tian ([@tatetian](https://github.com/tatetian)) for the great
+project.
-Pseudocode.js is partially inspired by [KaTeX](http://khan.github.io/KaTeX/) and
-relies on it to render math formulas.
+Pseudocode.js is partially inspired by [KaTeX](http://khan.github.io/KaTeX/) and relies on it to render math formulas.
 Thanks Emily Eisenberg([@xymostech](https://github.com/xymostech))
 and other contributers for building such a wonderful project.